 World tax consolidation

-- all of the companies participating in the group must have the same year-end, unless not permitted by foreign legislation;
+- – all companies participating in the group must have the same year-end, unless prohibited by foreign legislation;

 A suitable appeal should be made to the Inland Revenue to check the requirements for the valid exercise of the option.